 First Three Days Post Lipo

-The first few days after having liposuction done are essential for safely healing from surgery and preventing any complications from developing afterward.
+The first few days after liposuction are essential for safely healing from surgery and preventing complications from developing afterward.

-During that period, you should avoid strenuous activity and exercise so that your body has time to rest and heal properly after the procedure.
+During that period, you should avoid strenuous activity and exercise so that your body can rest and heal properly after the procedure.

 It would help if you also avoid sun exposure on any parts of your body treated with lipo because that can cause blisters and fading discoloration in some cases.